UEFA Nations League: What is it and how will it work?

 As a result, the other three teams who finish third in the groups of four teams also face the danger of relegation.

 The final relegation spot will be decided using tiebreak criteria.
 The three teams who finish bottom in the groups of four in League C will automatically be relegated.

-In the first edition, the winners of each group will also go into a play-off for a place at Euro 2020 with the other group winners in their league, played across two-legged semi finals and a one-legged final.
+In the first edition, the winners of each group will also go into a play off for a place at Euro 2020 with the other group winners in their league, played across a one-legged semi final and a one-legged final.

 Winning the Nations League